-Davis Morgan, our Associate Pastor of Families and Youth accepted a call to be solo pastor of Westside Church in Colorado Springs, a post he assumed in February of 2020.
+Davis Morgan, our Associate Pastor of Families and Youth accepted a call to be the solo pastor of Westside Church in Colorado Springs, a post he assumed February 16 of 2020.

-To our delight and with much thanksgiving, we hired Andrew Sarnicki to be Director of Youth and Family in February of 2020, assuming this post in March of 2020.
+To our delight and with much thanksgiving, we hired Andrew Sarnicki to be Director of Youth and Family in February of 2020, officially taking on this role April 1, 2020.

 Read more about our leadership on this page.
 Thank God with us on how He continues to care for our church in the men He continues to provide for us.

 God has blessed us with a facility that is used by our presbytery for women’s retreats, our presbytery meetings and other PCA functions.
 There is also a homeschool Co-op that meets every Thursday for classes during the school year.